 7) Set the signal generator for the interfering signal to transmit at the frequency offset and as specified in sub-clause 7.8.5.1 for IAB-DU type 1-O, sub-clause 7.8.5.2 for IAB-DU type 2-O and sub-clause 7.8.5.3 for IAB-MT type 1-O.

 8) Measure the throughput according to annex A.1 for each supported polarization, for multi-carrier and/or CA operation the throughput shall be measured for relevant carriers specified by the test configuration specified in clause 4.7.
+For an IAB type 1-O node declared to be capable of Simultaneous reception between IAB-DU and IAB-MT (D.IAB-3) the throughput shall be measured for both IAB-MT and IAB-DU according to applicable test singal configuration and test models specified in clauses 4.7.2 and 4.8.

 9) Repeat for all the specified measurement directions and supported polarizations.